India far away from peak, much better positioned in COVID-19 fight than other nations: Govt

-"Our COVID-19 fatality rate of 2.82 per cent and amongst the lowest in the world, compared to a global fatality rate of 6.13 per cent.
+"Our COVID-19 fatality rate is 2.82 per cent as against 6.13 per cent globally.
+Our COVID-19 fatality rate is amongst the lowest in the world.
 We have been able to achieve this due to timely identification of cases and proper clinical management," Agarwal said.
 He also said that India's COVID-19 case fatality rate per lakh population is 0.41 per cent as against 4.9 per cent globally which is also amongst the lowest in the world.
+There are countries with a figure as high as 62 (Spain) and 82 (Belgium), he added.

-One in every two COVID-19 deaths in India has been of senior citizens who constitute 10 per cent of the total population, while 73 per cent of COVID-19 deaths in the country are of people with comorbidities, he said.
-It is imperative that high-risk people take required preventive action and also take timely action based on medical advice in case they experience COVID-19 symptoms, Agarwal said.
+Presenting an age profile analysis of COVID-19 deaths, Agarwal said one in every two COVID-19 deaths in India has been of senior citizens who constitute 10 per cent of the total population.
+This ten per cent of India's population accounts for 50 per cent of India's COVID-19 linked deaths, while 73 per cent of COVID-19 deaths in the country are of people with comorbidities.

-"We request our high risk population to stay home.
-They may adopt various activities to utilize their time productively at home and stay fit," he said.
-"In 'Unlock 1' situation, we have to follow COVID-appropriate behaviour to live with the virus by taking adequate precautions," Agarwal said.
+"Our analysis shows that people at high risk from COVID-19 are elderly people and those with comorbidities," he said, highlighting that it was imperative that high-risk people take required preventive measures and timely action based on medical advice in case they experience COVID-19 symptoms.
+He also urged the high risk population to stay at home and adopt various activities like yoga, reading books or developing indoor hobbies among others to utilise their time productively at home and stay fit.

-Asked if India has entered the community transmission phase, Indian Council of Medical Research scientist Nivedita Gupta, who was also present at the briefing, said, "Instead of using the word community transmission, it is important to understand the extent of spread of the disease and where do we stand in comparison with other countries."
-ICMR is conducting a sero-survey to assess the extent of spread of COVID-19 and almost 34,000 people are being tested as a part of it.
-The results will be out in the public domain by the end of this week or early next week, she said.
-When asked when the peak will arrive, Gupta said, "We are very far away from the peak.
-Our preventive measures to curtail the disease are very effective and we are better positioned in comparison with other countries.
-You will get to see the data in a week."
-The ICMR official said 1.20 lakh samples are being tested for COVID-19 on an average per day and at present there are 476 government and 205 private labs testing for the virus.
+Precautions and laid down do's and dont's have to be followed with same vigour and momentum as India is opening up gradually, Agarwal said.
+"As India fights coronavirus, it is necessary to keep up the momentum in the fight against COVID-19, let us take a pledge and declare it on social media as well.
+Use 'IndiaWillWin' hashtag to create awareness," he said.

 - READ MORE ON: